-Dark Mode is everywhere.
+Dark mode is everywhere.
 But is it really better?

 Dark interfaces have been around for a long time, but they’ve become wildly popular with users over the past few years.
 There’s been a proliferation of consumer-facing dark mode options in the past year alone, including in MacOS, Apple iOS, and Android, as well as across apps and platforms.
 Instagram debuted its dark mode in early October; the Gmail app introduced dark mode this week.

 What’s driving the web’s recent obsession with dark mode?
-In speaking anecdotally with friends about why they switched to dark mode, a lot of what I heard was that it’s easier on the eyes: i.e., they found the dark background to be less harsh than the bright white background when looking at their phones at night.
+In speaking anecdotally with friends about why they switched to dark mode, a lot of what I heard was that it’s easier on the eyes—i.e., they found the dark background to be less harsh than the bright white background when looking at their phones at night.
 But while a dimmer interface might seem better for the eyes (and really does save battery), it’s not actually better for legibility.

-I asked Raluca Budiu, Director of Research at Nielsen Norman Group, a UX and UI consulting firm, what she made of the perception that dark mode is easier on the eyes.
+I asked Raluca Budiu, director of research at Nielsen Norman Group, a UX and UI consulting firm, what she made of the perception that dark mode is easier on the eyes.
 “In usability, we have a rule that says ‘don’t listen to users.’
 It simply means to watch people do things (and measure them) instead of believing what they say they do.”

-While Budiu qualified that the firm hasn’t conducted its own research on the usability of dark mode, she says they generally don’t recommend dark mode for “normal vision users,” and says positive contrast polarity, a.k.a. good old black-on-white text, is “easier to read and more glanceable,” especially in low light conditions.
+While Budiu qualified that the firm hasn’t conducted its own research on the usability of dark mode, she says they generally don’t recommend dark mode for “normal vision users,” and says positive contrast polarity, aka good old black-on-white text, is “easier to read and more glanceable,” especially in low light conditions.

 Published research in ergonomics seems to back this up.
 A 2017 study in the journal Applied Ergonomics found that “dark characters on light background lead to better legibility and are strongly recommended independent of observer’s age.”
 And Human Factors: The Journal of the Human Factors and Ergonomics Society found in 2013 that “the typically higher luminance of positive polarity displays leads to an improved perception of detail.”